roihezkiyahu/HITL-demo/blog_post.md

     return {"messages": [feedback_message], "approved": False}
 ```

-It's straightforward: take the user's feedback and inject it back into the conversation as a `HumanMessage`.
+It's straightforward: take the user feedback and inject it back into the conversation as a `HumanMessage`.

-Now the agent sees its own tool call (in the previous `AIMessage`) plus the human's feedback (in this new `HumanMessage`).
+Now the agent sees its own tool call (in the previous `AIMessage`) plus the human feedback (in this new `HumanMessage`).

 On the next invocation, the agent regenerates with this full context.
 If the feedback was "Use DuckDuckGo instead of SERP," the agent will try that.

 If it still doesn't work, the human rejects again, feedback accumulates, and the loop continues.

-**Why this works:** We're not adding retry logic or error handling.
-We're simply injecting the human's feedback as a message.
+**Why this works:** We are not adding retry logic or error handling.
+We are simply injecting the human feedback as a message.
 To the agent, it looks like a natural continuation of the conversation.

 ---